The-Yak-Collective/yakcollective/newsletters/2020-08-14 targeting trust.md

 Such a critical security failure coinciding with an election is admittedly unlikely.
 But it *could* still happen, and this fact raises questions about the outsized impact a simple stack of contemporary technologies can have.

-*Matthew Sweet is a regular contributing writer for Yak Talk, covering the \#complexity-studies beat.
+*Matthew Sweet is a regular contributing writer for Yak Talk, covering the ⌗complexity-studies beat.
 [Check out his newsletter here.](https://swellandcut.com/mag7/)*

 ## Join/Hire
 Apply to **[become a Yak here](../join.md)**.